The mapping class group of connect sums of $S^2 \times S^1$: Introduction

 \paragraph{Notational conventions.} It will be important for us to distinguish between a diffeomorphism and its isotopy class.
 For $f \in \Diff^{+}(M_n)$ we will write $[f] \in \Mod(M_n)$ for the isotopy class of $f$.
 More generally, we will use square brackets frequently to indicate that something is being taken up to homotopy/isotopy, though we will try to be explicit about this whenever it might be confusing to the reader.

 \paragraph{Acknowledgments.} We would like to thank Jake Landgraf for helpful conversations and Allen Hatcher for some useful references, historical remarks, and corrections.
-We would also like to thank Oscar Randal-Williams for pointing out some related work of Crowley \cite{Crowley}, Krannich \cite{Krannich}, and Krylov \cite{Krylov} on mapping class groups of high-dimensional manifolds (see Remark \ref{remark:high} below).
-We additionally thank Diarmuid Crowley for referring us to work of Baues \cite{Baues} on automorphisms of simply connected connect sums of $S^p \times S^q$.
-Finally, we would like to thank Dan Margalit and Richard Wade for some corrections.
+We would also like to thank Oscar Randal-Williams for pointing out the work of Crowley \cite{Crowley}, Krannich \cite{Krannich}, and Krylov \cite{Krylov}.
+We additionally thank Diarmuid Crowley, Dan Margalit, and Richard Wade for comments and corrections.